Jongrimes20/Savor-The-Flavor/README.md

 ### Run Project

-To run the project, type in the following command in side the working directory of the project `npm start`
+To run the project, type in the following command in side the working directory of the project `npm start` In your browser, go to `localhost:3000`.
+There you should be able to see a responsive webpage!